Best Chest Exercises & Workouts for Women

 Generally, 8-12 repetitions in each set is good for a beginner, depending on the weight and goal of your exercise.

-Train Your Way With Village Gym
+Train Your Way With Village Health & Wellness

 Village Gym has everything you’d need to get and stay fit, be it for chest workouts or any other kind of workout plan you envision.
 From expert personal trainers to state-of-the-art machines, you won’t find a better equipped gym and environment to reach your personal goals within.